Our 1:1 Journey

 - Laptops are distributed to teachers and administrators.
 Staff are allowed to choose either Lenovo Yogas (Windows OS) or MacBook Airs as their building-wide device.

 - Adam Watson begins leading professional development for Shelby staff on integrating education technology to make teaching and learning more effective.

-- Shelby County creates a Google Apps for Education domain (now known as G Suite for Education).
+- Shelby County creates a Google Apps for Education domain.
+(As of spring 2021, this is now known as Google Workplace for Education.)

 - March 26, 2015: Shelby County has its first Edtech Share Fair, where Shelby educators share digital tools that have impacted student learning.
 This becomes an annual event that is as popular for visitors outside the district as it is for Shelby staff.

 - Several public presentations by vendors of learning management systems are given, open to all Shelby staff.
 Based on their input, the district decides on Schoology.